 As of September 30, 2022, the Organization had adopted a formal spending policy to govern the amounts to be distributed from the endowment funds.
 Appropriation requests are specifically approved as part of the Organization's annual budget.

-Endowment net asset composition by type of fund as of September 30, 2022 is as follows:
+Endowment net asset composition by type of fund is as follows: